 Kids natural wood toothbrush with compostable handle & snap-off head with BPA-free Nylon Bristles

 This toothbrush has a shorter handle ideal for kids.
-Made from sustainable FSC Beechwood, the handle is suitable for home compost.
+Made from Sustainably sourced Beechwood, the handle is suitable for home compost.
 Every tree cut down is re-planted and excess material is used to heat up the factory.
 Made in Germany, these soft BPA-free nylon bristles are ideal for deciduous and kids' permanent teeth.
 With reduced size bristles for small teeth and mouths.